fahad-israr/custom-uri-handlers/README.md

 # custom-uri-handlers

-Handles custom URI (ide://) on Linux and Windows:
+Handles custom URI (ide://) on Linux and Windows (Native application Method):

 - Using .dektop files on Linux